Unraveling the Psychological, Neurological, and Behavioral Mechanisms Behind Emotional Fraud

 Community education is a powerful tool.
 Workshops, support groups, and public awareness campaigns can destigmatize victimhood and promote resilience.
 Trauma-informed support ensures that victims receive compassionate, nonjudgmental care.

-Technology can aid prevention, with platforms implementing stricter verification, AI-driven fraud detection, and user education.
+Technology can aid prevention.
+Platforms can implement stricter verification, AI-driven fraud detection, and user education.
 However, personal vigilance and emotional literacy remain the most effective defenses.
 By understanding the science of manipulation, individuals can empower themselves and others to resist emotional fraud.

 Conclusion — Knowledge Is Protection